Bass Abyss Level Editor

 Generators

 These are special scene markers.
 They're not visible during game time.
-They are responsible for the generation of the platforms.
+They are responsible for the generation of a stream of platforms.
 They are located in the Common Elements -> Platform folder.

 Platforms will be generated at the point you place a generator.
 Experiment with them to see which type of platforms are generated.